codedragon/Puppy_career_talk/slides.md

 # Changing Direction

 ## or
-## How I doubled my salary while moving from academia to industry.<!-- .element: class="fragment" data-fragment-index="0" -->
+## How I doubled my salary while moving from academia to industry<!-- .element: class="fragment" data-fragment-index="0" -->